dthain/compilers-fa25/general.md

 3) On the righthand side under "Releases", click "Create new release"

-3) Click "Choose a new tag", type "encode" (or "scan", "parse", "print", "typecheck" or "codegen" for later assignments) then click "Create new tag"
+3) Click "Choose a new tag", type "encoder" (or "scanner", "parser", "printer", "resolver", "typechecker" or "codegen" for later assignments) then click "Create new tag"

 4) Click "Publish release" at the bottom and you're done!